ckm65/Cornell-Dance-Team/documents/design-journey.md

 - **Needs and Wants** [What do the users need and want?]
   - Do not tend to care too much on this
 - **Design Ideas and Choices** [How will you meet those needs and wants?]
-  - Have a page on intructors for those who may be interested, but not combine with workshops
+  - Have a page on instructors for those who may be interested, but not combine with workshops
 - **Rationale & Additional Notes** [Justify your decisions; additional notes.]
   - N/A